Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 The different dosing options available are:

-- 5 milligrams per week
+- 5 mg per week

-- 7.5 milligrams per week
+- 7.5 mg per week

-- 10 milligrams per week
+- 10 mg per week

-- 15 milligrams per week
+- 15 mg per week

 How much Mounjaro do I take?

 If you’re still having blood sugar spikes with no adverse side effects, your doctor may increase your dose to 7.5 mg once weekly or as high as 15 mg once weekly.
+The maximum dose is 15 mg taken once weekly.

 What happens if you take too much Mounjaro?

-These can include debilitating nausea, vomiting, diarrhea, stomach pain, and even low blood sugar (especially if you’re also on insulin) which can become fatal if not treated immediately.
+These can include debilitating nausea, vomiting, diarrhea, stomach pain, and even low blood sugar (especially if you’re also on insulin), which can become fatal if not treated immediately.

 Can I miss a dose of Moujaro?

-However, if you missed your dose more than four days (96 hours) ago, just skip that week’s dose and take your regularly scheduled dose on time.
+However, if you missed your dose more than four days (96 hours) ago, just skip that week’s dose and take your next regularly scheduled dose on time.

 You will not experience insulin resistance or weight gain from one missed dose.